With Stoplight’s tools, you can build products following both the API-first & API Design-first approaches. Try it today!

 Three Different Approaches to Building APIs

 This approach involves designing every API around a contract written in an API description language like OpenAPI.
 Starting with an API contract ensures the consistency, reusability, and broad interoperability of the resulting API.
+API first companies are quite popular, and the terminology has become quite the buzzword over the years.

 API design-first means you describe every API design in an iterative way that both humans and computers can understand—before you write any code.
 With an API design-first approach, every team speaks the same language, and every tool they use leverages the same API design.